bcgov/citz-imb-sso-express/techdocs/docs/index.md

 !!! tip "Tip"
     If you don't have an SSO integration check out [SSO Integration Settings](./getting-started/integration-settings.md).

+!!! info "Info"
+    You can view our [Package Management Plan] that outlines how we manage our suite of npm packages.
+    This includes topics such as versioning strategy, support lifecycle, documentation standards and more.

 <!-- Link References -->
 [CSS]: https://bcgov.github.io/sso-requests